canosp/canosp.github.io/_pages/faculty.md

 ### How to Join CANOSP
 We welcome all Canadian post-secondary institutions that offer a Bachelor in Computing Science or equivalent degree to participate in CANOSP!
 We require a Faculty Mentor at each participating school, so if you or someone you know is interested in taking on the role, please fill out the form at the bottom of this page.
 If you have any questions, concerns, or feedback about CANOSP, please [Contact Us](/contactus)!

-### Responsibilities
+### Faculty Mentor Responsibilities
-- Handle student applications and screening
+- Student applications and screening each semester
-- Handle distribution of mid-term and final evaluations from mentors
+- Distribute mid-term and final evaluations from mentors
-- Make yourself available to CANOSP students at your school (e.g., office hours)
+- Be available to CANOSP students at your school (e.g., office hours)
 - Help disseminate information about CANOSP to your department
-- Be responsive to communications from CANOSP organizers and project mentors
+- Respond to communications from CANOSP organizers and project mentors

 ### Faculty Mentor Form